njsmith/zs/doc/format.rst

   * ``deflate``: Block payloads are stored using the deflate format as defined in `RFC 1951 <https://tools.ietf.org/html/rfc1951>`_.
-Note that this is different from both the gzip format (RFC 1952) and the zlib format (RFC 1950), both of which use different framing and checksums.
+Note that this is different from both the gzip format (RFC 1952) and the zlib format (RFC 1950), which use different framing and checksums.
 ZSS provides its own framing and checksum, so we just use raw deflate streams.

   * ``bz2``: Block payloads are compressed using `the bzip2 format
     <https://en.wikipedia.org/wiki/Bzip2>`_.
 Unfortunately there is no